emmt/YAlpao/README.md

 ## Usage

-If the plug-in has been properly installed, it is sufficient to use any of its functions to automatically load the plug-in.
+If the plug-in has been properly installed (see [Installation](#installation) below), it is sufficient to use any of its functions to automatically load the plug-in.
 You may force the loading of the plug-in by something like:

 ```cpp
 #include "alpao.i"